 egg mandu soup

-Korean egg dumplings soup
+Korean egg dumpling soup

 Why Koreans Love Mandu Soup?